 6. Passive income ratio: Gross income from salary vs. passive investments

 Another thing to keep your eye on if early retirement sounds exciting, is how much money you make from your day job vs. how much you make from passive investments.
-In this case, passive investments covers things like dividend paying stocks, rental properties, or "passive" side businesses like blogging or selling a product.
+In this case, passive investments are investments such as dividend paying stocks, rental properties, or "passive" side businesses like blogging or selling a product.

 "If you don't find a way to make money while you sleep, you will work until you die." - Warren Buffet

 How much should I save in my emergency fund?

 7. Emergency fund ratio: Monthly expenses X 6 months

 How much you need in your emergency fund can be subject to a lot of debate.
 What it really comes down to is your own comfort and risk tolerance.